Jim Garrison: Legacy

 Garrison's investigation and trial of Shaw has been described by critics as "a fatally flawed case built on flimsy evidence that featured a chorus of dubious and even wacky witnesses".
 Political commentator George Will wrote that Garrison "staged an assassination 'investigation' that involved recklessness, cruelty, abuse of power, publicity mongering and dishonesty, all on a scale that strongly suggested lunacy leavened by cynicism."
-Former Orleans Parish district attorney Harry Connick Sr. said it was "a travesty of justice", and that he "thought it was one of the grossest, most extreme miscarriages of justice in the annals of American judicial history."
+Former Orleans Parish district attorney Harry Connick Sr., Garrison's elected successor, said it was "a travesty of justice", and that he "thought it was one of the grossest, most extreme miscarriages of justice in the annals of American judicial history."
 Journalist Max Holland also described the investigation of Shaw as an "egregious miscarriage of justice".

 Others who have called Garrison's case against Shaw a "miscarriage of justice" or "travesty of justice" include historian Alecia Long, as well as journalist Gerald Posner.
 Conspiracy researcher Harold Weisberg called it a "tragedy".
 Political analyst and conspiracy believer Carl Oglesby was quoted as saying to "have done a study of Garrison: I come out of it thinking that he is one of the really first-rate class-act heroes of this whole ugly story [the killing of John F. Kennedy and subsequent investigation]."
 Conspiracy author David Lifton called Garrison "intellectually dishonest, a reckless prosecutor, and a total charlatan".
-At the time, Garrison came under criticism from author and researcher Sylvia Meagher, who in 1967 wrote that "as the Garrison investigation continued to unfold, it gave cause for increasingly serious misgivings about the validity of his evidence, the credibility of his witnesses, and the scrupulousness of his methods.
+At the time, Garrison came under criticism from author and researcher Sylvia Meagher, who in 1967 wrote that "as the Garrison investigation continued to unfold, it gave cause for increasingly serious misgivings about the validity of his evidence, the credibility of his witnesses, and the scrupulousness of his methods."
 According to Shaw's defense team, witnesses, including Russo, claimed to have been bribed and threatened with perjury and contempt of court charges by Garrison in order to make his case against Shaw.